zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 Yvonne says, “My life is fine the way it is.”
 That means “My life is okay the way I am living it now.”
 “I may not be able to hold on to  this job for long,” she says, “but there will always be other ones,” meaning other job s.
 “To hold on to” something means to be able to keep something, to continue to have something even when it is difficult.
 “I’m trying to hold on to this job ev en though the boss doesn’t like me and I’m not very good at the job.”
 That’s my case h ere at the Center for

 Educational Development.
-My boss is always trying t o fire me and I am trying to hold on to my job.
+My boss is always trying to fire me and I am trying to hold on to my job.

 Dylan says, “I wish I had your optimism.”
 “Optimism ” (optimism) is the belief that things will be better in the future or that things will continue to be successful.
 The opposite of “optimism” is “pessimism” (pessimism).
 “Pessimism” is when you think everything is going to get worse.
-“Optimism” is when you think things will be good in the future or will continue to be good in t he future.
+“Optimism” is when you think things will be good in the future or will continue to be good in the future.

 Dylan says, “To hear you speak, you’d think you wer e one of the privileged few.”
 What Dylan means here is if anyone would listen to you, they would think that you were one of the “privileged (privileged) few.”
 The “privileged few” refers to the small percentage of people who have a lot of mo ney or are very successful.
 In the United States, more recently, we’ve had the expression “the 1 percent,” meaning the very richest 1 percent in the country.
 They would be among the “privileged few.”